carolinecolijn/ClustersCOVID19/singapore_serial_intervals_revised.md

 ```
 ## [1] 6.01
 ```
-New confirmed cases in the Tianjin dataset occured between 2020-01-23 to 2020-02-26.
+New confirmed cases in this dataset occured between 2020-01-23 to 2020-02-26.
 The number of recovered patients is 62/93.
 (74.699%), while the number of patients who had died is 0 (0%).
 The average time between symptom onset and end of possible exposure window is 1.711 (sd 3.014).
 The average time between symptom onset and case confirmation is 7.434 (sd 5.276).
 The duration of hospitalization is on average 13.274 (sd 6.014).